Songs and chants without words - Allows exclusive focus on the music.

 Songs and chants with words - Provides variety in tonality and style.

-In addition to traditional songs in Major and Minor tonalities, your child will hear songs in Phrygian, Lydian, Locrian and Dorian.
+Songs in a variety of tonalities - In addition to traditional songs in Major and Minor tonalities, your child will hear songs in Phrygian, Lydian, Locrian and Dorian.
 This allows a broader listening vocabulary and will allow more 'in-tune' singing for Major and Minor.

 Tonal and Rhythm Patterns - Tonal and Rhythm Patterns are to music what words are to a sentence.
 When children hear musical tones and rhythms in groups of three, they hear the music’s syntax and build their music vocabulary.
 Tonal and rhythm patterns are the part, while the entire song is the whole.